 Sophia Bendz is a Partner at Atomico focusing on Nordic sourcing activities.
 Based in Stockholm, she is passionate about helping founders with communications and marketing strategy and scaling their brand.
 She also leads the Atomico Angel Programme.
 Sophia was the Global Marketing Director at Spotify from 2007-2014, where she built out a strong consumer brand from scratch, while launching and marketing the service globally.
 Today she is an active angel investor, especially in femtech startups including Daye and Clue.
 She serves as a Board Director at Avanza, Kindred Group and non-profit organization Race For The Baltic.

-Ethan Smith is the founder and CEO of Graphite, a premier SEO and growth marketing agency based out of San Francisco.
+Ethan Smith is Founder and CEO of Graphite, a premier SEO and growth marketing agency based out of San Francisco.
 Ethan has served as a strategic advisor to Ticketmaster, MasterClass, Thumbtack, and Honey.
 Prior to founding Graphite, Ethan held executive roles in product management and marketing.
 He is recognized as a leading expert in SEO and growth marketing, and regularly speaks and publishes in Venturebeat, Market Watch, and INC. Ethan graduated from University College London with an MSc in Human-Computer Interaction where he performed academic research featured in ACM and the Behavioral Economics Guide.

 Paul is a Partner at Northzone, the leading European VC fund behind game-changing companies like Spotify, iZettle, Avito, Klarna, Trustpilot, Personio and RedPoints.
 Since 1996, Northzone has backed over 140 companies and raised 8 funds, with over €1 billion under management.
 Paul is focused on consumer and entertainment, as well as enterprise applications.
 His portfolio includes TIER, Thirty Madison, Klang, and Bunch.
 Prior to Northzone, Paul founded and was CEO of mobile games company Dots in NYC, and built and invested in companies at betaworks, the startup studio behind companies such as Poncho and Giphy.